 The class will be conducted on the premise that you are preparing, so be sure to read the textbook as a preparation.

-Basically, this class is conducted in Japanese, and the materials are written in both Japanese and English.
+Basically, this class is conducted in Japanese.
 If international students attend, the class will be conducted in English and the materials will be changed to English if necessary.